Welcome to today's edition of the Rush 24-7 podcast.

 And it's all oriented toward the agenda of Washingtonians.

-As long as you are a Republican, but you buy into an endless array of liberal causes, global warming to amnesty for illegals, and uh somebody who has the same fetish for compromising principles that you do, then they are going to love you.
+As long as you are a Republican, but you buy into an endless array of liberal causes, global warming to amnesty for illegals, and somebody who has the same fetish for compromising principles that you do, then they are going to love you.

-Then you turn around and you stab this person in the back by endorsing the most liberal Democrat candidate ever nominated days before the election, General Powell?
+Then you turn around and you stab this person in the back by endorsing the most liberal Democrat candidate ever nominated days before the election, General Powell.

-You want to lecture me about how the Republican Party needs to stop listening to me when they're not, they are listening to you.
+You want to lecture me about how the Republican Party needs to stop listening to me when they're not?

 I also have to question something here.